seamusdemora/PiFormulae/ExternalDrives.md

     ├─mmcblk0p1 vfat   boot   5DB0-971B                            /boot
     └─mmcblk0p2 ext4   rootfs 060b57a8-62bd-4d48-a471-0d28466d1fbb /

-A nice, concise presentation!
+A nice, concise presentation in "tree" format!
 Here we see again the SD card (mmc), and its two partitions `/` and `/boot`.
 And we note that `/boot` is reported as formatted in `vfat` (a [variant on FAT](https://stackoverflow.com/questions/11928982/what-is-the-difference-between-vfat-and-fat32-file-systems)), which we know to be true.
 Having established our baseline, we'll move on to the next step.

 ## 2. Plug a USB drive into one of the USB connectors on the Raspberry Pi

-After the USB drive is plugged in to the RPi, use `lsblk` again:
+After the USB drive is plugged in to the RPi, run `lsblk` again at the RPi command line:

     lsblk --fs